 We need your help

-We have assembled a team of independent experts across transport, planning, landscape and economics.
-They are ready and the evidence is being built.
+Now that the Ridgeburn substantive application has been lodged, we have assembled a team of independent experts.
+They are engaged and the evidence is being built.
 But expert evidence costs money and the timeline is tight.

-Without $150,000 we cannot field the full team.
-Without the full team, the Panel hears only the developer's case — uncontested, unchallenged and unbalanced.
+Without a full team, the Panel does not have the full picture.
 This is the community's one opportunity to put independent evidence before the Panel.
-Once the window closes, it closes.

-Every contribution, no matter the size, will help ensure we can present the strongest possible case on behalf of the wider Queenstown Lakes community.
+Every contribution, no matter the size, will help ensure we can present the most complete and independent evidence possible on behalf of the wider Queenstown Lakes community.
 Donations are kept anonymous.

 Donations can be made to: